-Children and youth aged birth-21 years old that lack a fixed, regular and adequate nighttime residence are considered homeless, including those who:
+The act’s services include children and youth from birth to 21 years of age that lack a fixed, regular and adequate nighttime residence, including those who:

 - Share housing with other persons due to loss of housing, economic hardship, or similar reason